Nermin Nikšić: Political career

 In 1993, Nikšić joined the Social Democratic Party (SDP BiH).
 One year later, he became president of the SDP BiH in Konjic.
 During the Bosnian War, he served as assistant to the commander of the 7th Brigade for legal jobs and assistant to the commander of the 43rd Brigade for moral.

 From 1995 until 1998, Nikšić was vice president of the executive committee of the Municipality of Konjic, and from 1998 until 2000 he was head of General Administration, Housing and Communal Services and Inspections.
-In 2000, Nikšić was named deputy mayor of Konjic, but soon resigned since he became a member of the Federal House of Representatives.
+In 2000, he was appointed deputy mayor of Konjic, but soon resigned following the 2000 parliamentary election and his election to the Federal House of Representatives.

-From 2002 until 2006, he was vice president of the SDP BiH club in parliament.
-In 2004, Nikšić became president of the SDP BiH in the Herzegovina-Neretva Canton.
-In November 2006, he was president of the SDP BiH parliamentary club.
-On 7 December 2014, Nikšić became president of the SDP BiH, succeeding Zlatko Lagumdžija.
+From 2002 to 2006, Nikšić was vice president of the SDP BiH club in parliament.
+In 2004, he became president of the SDP BiH in the Herzegovina-Neretva Canton.
+In November 2006, Nikšić was president of the SDP BiH parliamentary club.
+On 7 December 2014, he became president of the SDP BiH, succeeding Zlatko Lagumdžija.

-On 17 March 2011, after a political crisis in Bosnia and Herzegovina, he was named Prime Minister of the Federation of Bosnia and Herzegovina.
+On 17 March 2011, after a political crisis in Bosnia and Herzegovina, Nikšić was appointed Prime Minister of the Federation of Bosnia and Herzegovina.
 The political crisis occurred after the 2010 general election when major parties were unable to come to an agreement to form the new government.
-He served as Federal Prime Minister until 31 March 2015.

-At the 2018 general election, Nikšić was elected to the national House of Representatives.
-He failed to get re-elected to the House of Representatives at the 2022 general election.
+He served as federal prime minister until 31 March 2015.
+In the 2018 general election, Nikšić was elected to the national House of Representatives.
+He failed to get re-elected to the House of Representatives in the 2022 general election.

+On 28 April 2023, following interventions by High Representative Christian Schmidt due to months of political deadlock after the 2022 general election, Nikšić succeeded Fadil Novalić to once again serve as federal prime minister.
+Nikšić pledged that economic reform, further infrastructure development and fight against corruption would be the main goals of his government.

+Controversies

+Dispute of premiership

+Former federal prime minister, Fadil Novalić, who Nikšić succeeded in April 2023 after Christian Schmidt's intervention, at first refused to concede the power, and continues contesting his forceable deposing as illegal and unconstitutional.
+Nikšić's appointment was also deemed unconstitutional by the opposition, but was afterwards accepted.

+Controversial cabinet picks

+Controversies abound around Nikšić's cabinet members too, some of whom, like the minister of culture and sports, openly support war criminals; others, like the interior minister, are convicted felons.
+In addition to numerous intellectuals, Bosnia and Herzegovina's prominent public figures who voiced their fierce opposition to Nikšić's vexed cabinet include film director Jasmila Žbanić, poet Abdulah Sidran, and film and stage actor Emir Hadžihafizbegović.